-Acoustic Guitar Lessons Arrangement And Composition Lessons Audio Engineering Classes Audio Production Classes Bass Guitar Lessons Blues Guitar Lessons Composition Lessons Ear Training Lessons Electric Guitar Lessons Guitar Lessons Music Recording Classes Music Theory Lessons Pro Tools Software Lessons Songwriting Classes Vocal Training Lessons Voice Lessons
+Acoustic Guitar Lessons Arrangement And Composition Lessons Audio Engineering Schools Audio Production Classes Bass Guitar Lessons Blues Guitar Lessons Composition Lessons Ear Training Lessons Electric Guitar Lessons Guitar Lessons Music Recording Classes Music Theory Lessons Pro Tools Software Lessons Songwriting Classes Vocal Training Lessons Voice Lessons

 My students range from age 7 into their 70's and are all at different levels and abilities.
 Some students want to learn songs, some want to new techniques or to refine old ones, some want music theory, some want a combination of everything.